Rita Levi Montalcini Programme

 The "Rita Levi Montalcini" Programme for Young Researchers offers b-type fixed-term researcher positions for the implementation of independently proposed research programmes to Italian and foreign scholars and experts who have been carrying out post-doctoral research or teaching activities abroad for at least three years.

-The new call for applications opened on 15 February 2021 and will expire at midnight on 17 March 2021.
-The total budget is EUR 5.5 million for the funding of a maximum of 24 full-time fixed-term researcher positions, pursuant to Article 24, paragraph 3, letter b) of Italian Law no. 240 of 30 December 2010.
+The 2021 call for applications opened on 15 February 2021 and expired at midnight on 17 March 2021.
+The total budget was of EUR 5.5 million for the funding of a maximum of 24 full-time fixed-term researcher positions, pursuant to Article 24, paragraph 3, letter b) of Italian Law no. 240 of 30 December 2010.

-Applications may be submitted by persons meeting both of the following requirements, under penalty of exclusion:
+Applications could be submitted by persons meeting both of the following requirements, under penalty of exclusion: